aregtech/areg-sdk/docs/DEVELOP.md

     <Location>areg/base/NEMemory.hpp</Location>
 </DataType>
 ```
+The example imports type `NEMemory::uAlign`, which is declared in `areg/base/NEMemory.hpp` header file and is streamable.

 #### Defined containers

-The following example demonstrates how to define a container.
-The container elements must be possible to copy, assign and compare.
-In case of hash-map, the key must be possible explicitly to convert to `unsigned int`.

-**New array**:
+In the _DataTypeList_ section of Service Interface XML document the developers can declare new container types.
+The _DataType_ tag indicates type _DefinedType_ and the name of the type followed by _Description_.
+The _Container_ tag specifies the type of container and the _BaseTypeValue_ define the type of values stored in the container, which must be possible to `stream` in [EIIOStream](.\..\framework\areg\base\IEIOStream.hpp) object.
+If the container is _HashMap_ in addition it has _BaseTypeKey_, which indicates the type of keys in the map and which must be possible to stream.

+**An example of defining new type of array:**
 ```xml
 <DataType ID="12" Name="SomeArray" Type="DefinedType">
     <Description>Defines new type of array</Description>